Artifactory Sensor User Guide

 Platform Scan Execution

-Running the sensor through the user interface is the simplest and fastest way to get started.
+Running scans through the user interface is the simplest and fastest way to get started.
 The platform enables running on-demand or scheduled scans in a dedicated environment.

 Platform Scan Configuration